 California boasts some astonishing superlative facts of nature that appear to be indisputable.
 In California, you can meet the tallest, the most massive, and the oldest living things on earth.
 These three superlatives all happen to be trees.
 In a week trip you could crisscross the state to witness these three arboreal phenomena.
 You would need to put a few miles on your vehicle to include all three.

-Tallest living earthly entities are the coast redwoods (Sequoia sempervirens) along the coast north from San Francisco.
-The tallest specimens flourish at a hidden location in Redwood National and State Parks, near Orick, in the northwestern corner of the state.
+The tallest living earthly entities are the coast redwoods (Sequoia sempervirens) along the coast north from San Francisco.
+The tallest specimen flourishes at a hidden location in Redwood National and State Parks, near Orick, in the northwestern corner of the state.

-Most massive of living things are the coast redwoods’ inland cousin (Sequoiadendron gigantea), located in pockets along the western foothills of the Sierra at mid-state.
+The most massive of living things are the coast redwoods’ inland cousin (Sequoiadendron gigantea), located in pockets along the western foothills of the Sierra at midstate.
 The giant among these is the General Sherman tree in Sequoia National Park, east of Fresno.

-Oldest living creatures on this planet are the bristlecone pines (Pinus longaeva) that survive in the White Mountains, a range east of Bishop.
-Bristlecone Pines exist in other mountain settings in the Southwest, such as in Utah, but the California trees rank as the oldest, some more than 4,500 years, based on core samples that have been ring dated.
+The oldest living creatures on this planet are the bristlecone pines (Pinus longaeva), which survive in the White Mountains, a range east of Bishop.
+Bristlecone pines exist in other mountain settings in the Southwest, such as in Utah, but the California trees rank as the oldest, some more than 4,500 years, based on core samples that have been ring dated.
 Each ring measures a year of growth.

-Only in 1957 was the startling discovery made that these trees in the White Mountains of eastern California were 4,500 years old.
+Their true age was not known until 1957.
+Only then was the startling discovery made that these trees in the White Mountains of eastern California were so old.
 The bristlecones were much older than even the 2,500-year-old ancients among the sequoia trees.

 The surprising discovery was that some gnarled bristlecone pines ring dated to that early period.
-Moreover, a 12,000-year chronology of weather patterns can be established by matching the ring dates of living trees, dead trees, and downed wood.
+Moreover, scientists projected a 12,000-year chronology of weather patterns by matching the ring dates of living trees, dead trees, and downed wood.
 When there are time gaps, carbon dating can help.